The part renters don't know

 Dispute inaccurate records

-If the record is wrong — wrong name, wrong address, wrong outcome, duplicate entry — you can dispute it with the tenant screening company under the FCRA.
-They're legally required to investigate and fix or remove anything that's inaccurate.
-The CFPB's dispute guide walks through exactly how to do it.
+If the record is wrong — wrong name, wrong address, wrong outcome, duplicate entry — dispute it with the tenant screening company under the FCRA.
+They're legally required to investigate and fix or remove anything inaccurate.
+The CFPB's dispute guide walks through the process step by step.
+Always verify the record is accurate before assuming it's correct.

 Expungement or sealing

-Some states allow eviction records to be sealed or expunged — especially for dismissed cases, cases where you weren't at fault, or COVID-era circumstances.
-Eligibility varies a lot by state.
-Don't assume you don't qualify just because you haven't looked into it.
-Research your state's housing court procedures or talk to a local tenant advocacy organization.
-Many of them do this work for free.
+Some states allow eviction records to be sealed — especially for dismissed cases, cases where you weren't at fault, or COVID-era circumstances.
+Eligibility varies significantly by state.
+Research your state's housing court procedures or contact a local tenant advocacy organization.
+Many do this work for free.

 Negotiate with the former landlord

-This works more often than people expect.
-If money was owed and you can pay it, or if the landlord wants a clean resolution too, you can sometimes reach a written agreement where they request the court record be vacated.
-I've seen this work in situations where the tenant paid everything back after the fact and both parties just wanted to move on.
-Get any agreement in writing before you pay anything.
+If money was owed and you can pay it, or both parties want a clean resolution, you can sometimes reach a written agreement where they request the court record be vacated.
+Get any agreement in writing before paying anything.

 Frequently asked questions